caballerorandy6/rcweb/content/blog/learn-n8n-fast-claude-ai-assistant.md

 ## When AI Falls Short

 Let's be honest—AI isn't perfect.
-Here's where I still needed other resources:
+Here's where I still need other resources:

 ### API-Specific Details
 Claude doesn't always have the latest n8n node configurations.
-I cross-referenced with official docs.
+I cross-reference with official docs.

 ### Visual Debugging
-Sometimes I needed to see my workflow visually to spot issues.
+Sometimes I need to see my workflow visually to spot issues.
 Can't paste screenshots to Claude (in terminal mode).

 ### Complex Edge Cases
-For very specific scenarios, community forums had answers from people who hit the exact same issue.
+For very specific scenarios, community forums have answers from people who hit the exact same issue.

 **AI is a learning accelerator, not a replacement for all resources.**

-## My AI-Assisted Learning Framework
+## My Learning Framework

-Here's the system I now use for learning any new tool:
+Here's the approach I'm using:

 ### Step 1: Define What You're Building
 Don't learn abstractly.
 Pick a real project.

-*"I want to automate my Google Business posts"*
+*"I want to send automatic emails to blog subscribers"*

 ### Step 2: Start Building Immediately
 Open the tool.
 Start clicking.
 Get stuck.